wysaid/clion-cmake-formatter/packages/vscode/README.md

 CLion CMake Format is a VS Code extension that provides professional CMake code formatting based on JetBrains CLion's built-in formatting style.
 This extension is part of the **CLion CMake Format** project, which offers consistent CMake formatting across different development tools and environments.

+This extension uses the same core formatting engine ([@cc-format/core](https://www.npmjs.com/package/@cc-format/core)) as the CLI tool, ensuring **consistent formatting results** whether you format files in your editor or via command line.

 ### Why Use This Extension?

 - **⚡ Zero Dependencies** - Pure TypeScript implementation, no external tools required